kubernetes-sigs/azurefile-csi-driver/deploy/example/snapshot/README.md

 # Azure File Snapshot and Restore feature

+> Important: `Storage File Data Privileged Contributor` must be granted to the CSI driver controller identity for volume snapshot restore; otherwise, the driver will utilize an SAS key for the restore data copy / volume cloning operation.

 > Restoring an NFS file share snapshot is supported starting from CSI driver version v1.33.4 or later.

 ### Limitations of Azure file **restore** feature